 - Tracking Product Journey from Carting to Purchasing – If you own an e-commerce website, then this PDF guide is a must read.
 It will tell you exactly what you’ll need to track, from conversion rate to whether someone has removed an item from their cart.

-- A Guide to Measuring Split Tests in Google Analytics – A guide on implementing your split testing strategy and continual analysis through Google Analytics.
+- How to Run an A/B Test in Google Analytics – A guide to implementing A/B testing in Google Analytics.

 Reporting and Excel

 If you work agency side, then reporting will be a large factor in maintaining your relationship with your client/boss.
 Brush up on the articles below to see how you can get even more value from your weekly/monthly reporting.

 - 10 Optimization Experts Share Their Favorite Google Analytics Reports – Ten experts chime in on their best reports for conversion within Google Analytics.
 Even if you use just one report, it would be worth your time to read it.

 - 21 Real-World Examples Of Concatenating Marketing Data In Excel – Concatenating often is an under-utilized but powerful command within Excel.
 Annie from Annielytics provides 21 examples of using this command effectively.

 Goal tracking is one of the first things you should aim to do on any website once you’ve defined your business objectives.
 Read the guides below to understand why it’s important and how to do it.

 - Guide To: Goals And Funnels In Google Analytics – Goals are fundamental to tracking your website’s success.
 This guide will demonstrate how to set up goal tracking and gives examples of what you should consider tracking.